UIUC-ECE374B/su25/_lectures/Lec01.md

 ###### What is $\varepsilon^+$

 There was a question on what $\varepsilon^+$ (and $\varepsilon^\*$).
-My argument was that it should be $\\{\varepsilon\\}$ because you always get a set out of the kleene star and:
+My argument was that it should be $\\{\varepsilon\\}$ because you always get a set out of the Kleene star and:

 $$\varepsilon^+ = \Sigma_{n=1}^{\infty}\varepsilon^n = \varepsilon^1 \cup \varepsilon^2 \cup \ldots$$

 where you have multiple strings that you can union together.
 However, some of you were confused because theres only strings in that equation and so shouldn't the output be a string ($\varepsilon$ (not a set))?

-I went through a bunch of text and saw that kleene star is always applied to a set.
+I went through a bunch of text and saw that Kleene star is always applied to a set.
 The only time when it isn't applied to a set is when we're talking about regular expressions.

 So I think you guys are right, sort of.
-Union is supposed to be a set operation and unioning strings together means nothing.
+Union is supposed to be a set operation and union-ing strings together means nothing.
 However, the issue is regular expressions are a permanent fixture of modern computability and so when someone writes $w^\*$, they don't literally mean union of $w$ with $ww$ and so on, *in the mathematical sense*, they mean $w^\*$ in the RegEx sense and regular expressions assume that when you write $w$, you mean $\\{w\\}$.
 So yeah, this is my bad.

 The correct answer would be $\\{\varepsilon\\}$ assuming a regular expression, or simply *undefined* in a strict mathematical interpretation.